firehol/firehol/doc/firehol/firehol-iptrap.5.md

 `ipset list NAME` (where `NAME` is the `ipset` parameter given in the `iptrap` command).

-The timeout value `default` will not set any timeout.
+The seconds value `default` will not set any seconds.
 The ipset default will be used.

-A timeout of `0` (zero), writes to the ipset permanently (this is a feature of the ipset command, not the ipset FireHOL helper).
+A seconds of `0` (zero), writes to the ipset permanently (this is a feature of the ipset command, not the ipset FireHOL helper).

 The *rule-params* define a set of rule parameters to restrict the traffic that is matched to this helper.
 See [firehol-params(5)][] for more details.

+The keywords `timeout` and `counters` are mutualy exclusive. `timeout` is the default and means that each IP address every time is matched its timeout will be refreshed, while `counters` means that its packets and bytes counters will be refreshed.
+Unfortunately the kernel either re-add the IP in the ipset with the new timeout - but its counters will be lost, or just the counters will be updated, but the timeout will not be refreshed.

 `except` *rule-params* are used to exclude traffic, i.e. traffic that normally is matched by the first set of *rule-params*, will be excluded if matched by